Matthias Wagner: FinalSun

+FinalAlert

 FinalAlert is a map editor for Red Alert 2 that went through numerous revisions.
 First came FinalAlert, developed independently by Wagner.
 It was later replaced by FinalAlert 2, a collaboration between Wagner and Westwood Studios, which was in turn upgraded to FinalAlert 2 Yuri's Revenge to allow support for Yuri's Revenge - this version was still an official utility.
 Wagner later released a tweaked version which had some bug fixes and included tunnels - leftover code from Tiberian Sun - although this version was no longer classed as an official Westwood utility.

 Electronic Arts

 FinalBIG

 FinalBIG is a utility for the modification of BIG files used by Command & Conquer: Generals and BFME.